Rool Svelte

 npm install @rool-dev/svelteQuick Start

-<script> import { createRool } from '@rool-dev/svelte';
+<script lang="ts"> import { createRool, type ReactiveSpace, type ReactiveConversationHandle } from '@rool-dev/svelte';

-const rool = createRool(); rool.init();
+const rool = createRool(); void rool.init();

-{#if !rool.authenticated} <button onclick={() => rool.login('My App')}>Login</button>{:else} <h1>My Spaces</h1> {#each rool.spaces ?? [] as spaceInfo} <button onclick={async () => { const space = await rool.openSpace(spaceInfo.id); channel = await space.openChannel('main'); }}> {spaceInfo.name} </button> {/each}
+{#if rool.authenticated === null} <p>Checking session...</p>{:else if !rool.authenticated} <button onclick={() => rool.login('My App')}>Login</button>{:else} <h1>My Spaces</h1> {#each rool.spaces ?? [] as spaceInfo} <button onclick={async () => { space = await rool.openSpace(spaceInfo.id); }}> {spaceInfo.name} </button> {/each}

 The Svelte wrapper adds reactive state on top of the SDK: